 SoSmart Money has teamed with Fluent Money to compare the market place to help you find the right loan to suit your needs.
 Our simple calculator helps you search throught the lenders to find the right loan.

 SoSmart Money are specialists when it comes to mortgage and insurance advice.
-Our trained expert advisers have access to the UK’s leading lenders and using their knowledge and skills will place you with the most suitable leader and product for your needs.
+Our trained expert advisers have access to the UK’s leading lenders and using their knowledge and skills will place you with the most suitable lender and product for your needs.

 Speak to one of our experts for mortgage advice, life insurance cover, to protect your income, insurance your home or contents and private medical cover.